 To search data partitions:

-- From Views and Attributes on the left nav of the Logs UI, click Select partitions.
+- From Views and partitions on the left nav of the Logs UI, click Select partitions.

 - Click one or more partitions you want to query, or search for a partition name.